teyannaearle/FSW-Text-Based-Adventure/README.md

 #### Acceptance criteria

-- Cloning your project, running `npm install` and `YOURPROJECTNAMEHERE.js` will start a game
+- Cloning your project, running `npm install` and `node YOURPROJECTNAMEHERE.js` will start a game
 - No errors are logged to the console
 - The game displays initial instructions about how to play and a welcome message